mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 }
 ```

-These three functions fully define the rules of the game from the perspective of the engine and are
+These three functions fully define the rules of the game from the perspective of the engine.
-described in the "Main Concepts" section.

 ### evaluate

-This is simply the *evaluate* function described in the "Main Concepts" section.
+This is simply the *evaluate* function described in the [Main Concepts](#main-concepts) section.
+This function supplies the "strategy" of the game.

 ### numOfPlies